Back to Essays

 July 17, 2017

 Trusting and following intuitions often lead to a significant progress in scientific research.
 I have been trying to better understand the nature of intuition and make use of this fascinating tool.
 What we should all understand is that intuition really exists and it is not something abstract or mysterious.
 Although there are different views on how it functions, most modern scientists agree that it is a part of our extremely complex biological machine.
 In this post I will write about the role of intuition in an average research project and how a researcher should seek ways to exploit it, solely based on my own research experience.
-Please have a look at the external resources below for more reliable information.

 Whatever we call them, intuitions, instincts or gut feelings are an inseparable part of the progress in a research project.
 Especially in chemistry, chemical intuition is one of the scientist's most essential tools.
 This interesting post in Scientific American discusses that.

-I have witnessed many fellow researchers choosing a surprising path or testing something extraordinary in their research project only because their “gut feeling” told them to do so and they succeeded.
+I have witnessed many fellow researchers choosing a surprising path or testing something extraordinary in their research project only because their "gut feeling" told them to do so and they succeeded.
 I have experienced the strength of gut feeling in many projects as well.
 It is difficult to describe how it works precisely but if your gut feeling tells you the wafer is not clean enough even after ten times washing they most likely are not clean enough.
 If your instincts tell you there is something wrong with the analytical instrument you have been using -although there is not a clear indication-, that is most likely true.
-Sometimes the intuition tool becomes even more interesting: the results you have been collecting recently are great but your gut feeling tells you something is wrong.
-Guess what, there is usually something wrong.
-These examples can be extended from nature sciences to mathematics or software development (I can imagine especially mathematicians relying often on their intuitions).

 So how can a young researcher improve and exploit her intuitions?
 I really don't know if there is a best-practice to improve intuitions for using them specifically in research.
 What is clear to me is, if a researcher knows more, her gut feeling becomes sharper.
 Some detailed knowledge in the topic of her research is a must but any kind of general knowledge can help build a sharper and more reliable intuition.

 So, how should a researcher build up a strong, efficient knowledge base and use it as the internal input in her intuition tool?
 My experience tells me definitely systematically and not by intuition or gut feeling.
 Trying to sharpen intuitions intuitively is like trying to sharpen a saw with another saw: it sounds like it is doable but it is not the best way.
-It took me a while to figure it out but a loop of systematic search for knowledgea logical experiment planusing intuitions during experiments worked well for me.
-I will write about systematic literature search and systematic experimentation in a future post.

 External resources: